Welcome to the Year 4 Class Page!

 Homework:

 Literacy and Maths homework is sent home every Friday and should be brought back no later than the following Friday.
 We do understand that there may be occasions where this may be late, please just let us know in advance.
 Spellings based on the national Curriculum will also be sent home each Friday for your child to practise at home for the Spelling Test on the following Friday.
-Here is an overview of the spellings they will learn in Autumn 2:
+Here is an overview of the spellings they will learn in Spring 1:

 Times Tables: